When asked for his opinion on Scottish independence in a recent Daily Record interview, Bobby Gillespie, lead singer with Primal Scream, stated:

 With that in mind, is Scottish nationalism race-based?
 Absolutely not.
 When Scottish author William McIlvanney gave a speech in 1992 before a crowd of Scottish nationalists he famously stated “Scottishness is not some pedigree lineage.
 This is a mongrel tradition”.
 The response was cheering and applause from the listeners -- hardly the Beer Hall Putsch.
 Being Scottish does not mean being Celtic.
 Yes, ancient Scotland was created by a uniting of Scots and Picts, but for a true picture of Scottish genetics you have to throw in a bit of Danish, some Norwegian, some Anglo-Saxon, and some Norman.
 For a more modern view, add a lot of Irish, some Italian, some Lithuanian, some Polish, some Jewish, some Pakistani, some Chinese, some Indian, some African, and a lot of English.
 In truth, you are more likely to hear complaints about too many immigrants from Unionists rather than Scottish nationalists.
 These same Unionists claim that Scottish nationalism is anti-English, while at the same time denying that a sizable aspect of Scottish society is anti-Irish.
 Nobody would be so foolish as to claim that Scotland does not have problems with racism, but it is a fact that extremist parties like the UKIP have no foothold in Scotland, and any people that do support them are much more likely to be waving a Union Jack than a Saltire.

 British nationalism is also dangerous because when it looks in the mirror it does not recognise its own reflection.
 Despite invading the vast majority of the globe, many Brits seem to think that British nationalism does not exist.
 There is a notion that British identity is merely an evolved point that all will reach when they outgrow such squalid notions as nationalism and race.
-Scots who speak of rejecting independence by rejecting Scottish nationalism clearly agree with such a notion, but what they fail to acknowledge is that choosing British nationalism means siding with a more powerful nationalism, siding with a nationalism with a greater sense of superiority, and siding with a nationalism which includes a lot more dangerous race-based thinking.
+Scots who speak of rejecting independence by rejecting Scottish nationalism clearly agree with such a notion, but what they fail to acknowledge is that choosing British nationalism means siding with a more powerful nationalism, siding with a nationalism that is built on an inherent sense of superiority, and siding with a nationalism which includes a lot more dangerous race-based thinking.

 When Margaret Thatcher made her famous statement “There is no such thing as society” she was essentially saying that a people should not look to a government for help.
 Her philosophy was that government protected private property and the free market and everyone else was on their own.
 This same philosophy was contradicted by the power she wielded while Prime Minister.
 She wanted to wean Brits from welfare while, at the same time, using the power of government to intentionally put thousands out of a job.
 The influence, wealth, and property of the British aristocracy was protected.
 The privileges of the Royal Family remained in place.
 The poor had to make do.
 Her larger context was that the individual was the only true agent in society.
 Neighbourhoods, communities, counties, regions, and nations were merely historical accidents.
 While Conservatives endorsed this philosophy in principle, they did so draped in a Union Jack.
 Mutterings about the French and the Germans and the EU were made with the implication being that Britain was superior because it had moved beyond nationalism.
 Britain must be Great again by telling mainland Europe to mind its own business and let Brits run their own country.
 This viewpoint was not seen as dangerous nationalism.
 Yet, when the SNP makes gains in Scotland on a philosophy of civic nationalism, they are routinely compared to Nazis (and accused of being bullies).